RSE-Sheffield/old_team_site_nikola/site/pages/index.rst

 .. description:
 .. type: text

 Research Software Engineers (RSEs) are the people behind research software.
-This website is designed as a hub for both Sheffield academics seeking help with research software and skills development and as a community for self identifying research software engineers.
+This website is designed as a hub for both Sheffield academics seeking help with research software and as a community for research software engineers.